 “We hope to complete enrollment by the end of the year, and if we do, then we’ll have the primary endpoint data by mid-2021.
 That’s our hope,” said Glanzman, adding that data collected in this trial could back a future new drug application for CNM-Au8.

-Another ongoing trial, REPAIR-MS, will measure CNM-Au8’s effects in the CNS — referred to as pharmacodynamics — as well as its movement in and out of the body — known as pharmacokinetics — and its safety in patients with RRMS who are on stable treatment with Tysabri (natalizumab).
+Another ongoing trial, REPAIR-MS, will measure CNM-Au8’s effects in the CNS — referred to as pharmacodynamics — as well as its movement in and out of the body — known as pharmacokinetics — and its safety in relapsing patients (which includes those with relapsing-remitting and secondary progressive disease) who are on stable treatment with Tysabri (natalizumab).

 The study’s goal is to “prove that CNM-Au8 does indeed get to the brain of humans with disease, and does what we say it does in terms of providing bioenergetic support to the brain,” Glanzman said.